 The Internship Program requires students to be majoring or formally minoring in a business program.
 Bachelor's level students must have completed 53 credit hours and have junior standing; associate's level students must have completed 23 credit hours and sophomore status.
 Download information about Eligibility.

-All business administration majors need a minimum grade point average of 2.33.
+All by Info" href="#34911178"> business administration majors need a minimum grade point average of 2.33.
 All accounting majors need a minimum grade point average of 2.5.
 All MBA/MSA students with a minimum grade point average of 3.0 are eligible for the Internship program.
 All students must check with their Business School advisors to determine eligibility.

 What is the Internship Process for Students?